apache/mxnet/docs/static_site/src/pages/get_started/ubuntu_setup.md

 `libopencv-dev` is an optional dependency.
 You can delete it from above `apt-get install` line and build MXNet without OpenCV support by passing `-DUSE_OPENCV=OFF` to the `cmake` command below.

+Note: CMake 3.13 or higher is required.
+If you are running an older version of CMake, you will see an error message like `CMake 3.13 or higher is required.
+You are running version 3.10.2` during Step 3.
+In that case please update CMake on your system.
+You can download and install latest CMake from https://cmake.org or via `pip3` with `pip3 install --user --upgrade "cmake>=3.13.2"`.
+If `pip3` is not available on your system, you can install it via `sudo apt-get install -y python3-pip`.

 **Step 2:** Download MXNet sources